TREATSURE

 Detailed designs - Onboarding

 We also applied techniques of Emotional Design within the onboarding screens to inspire users about surplus food.
-We used a variety of techniques to evoke emotions in users, like great use of color, typography, writing and imagery.
+We used techniques to evoke emotions in users, like great use of color, typography, writing and imagery.

 As seen below, we also crafted a good copy with the right tone to inspire emotions as we wanted to create a sense of awareness and let users know they were acting in a sustainable way.